-Add contact: Click to add a new contact to the contact list.
+- + Add contact: Click to add a new contact to the list of recipients. - Name: Enter a first name for the contact. - Last name: Enter a last name for the contact. - Location: Enter a location for the contact. - SIP: Select SIP as protocol. - SIP address: If you use SIP, enter the contact's IP address or extension. - SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact. - VAPIX: Select VAPIX as protocol. - IP: Enter the contact's IP address or extension. - User name: Enter user name. - Password: Enter password.

-- Device: If the contact is a non-personal device, such as a speaker. - Name: Enter a name for the contact. - Location: Enter a location for the contact. - Person: If the contact is a personal device, such as a SIP phone.
-Only contacts that are added as persons will show up in the list of contacts when you press the Show contacts button. - First name: Enter the contact's first name. - Last name: Enter the contact's last name. - Location: Enter a location for the contact. - SIP - SIP address: If you use SIP, enter the contact's IP address or extension. - SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact. - VAPIX - IP: Enter the IP address. - User name: Enter user name. - Password: Enter password.
+The context menu contains:

-The context menu contains: Edit contact: Edit the contact's properties.
-Delete contact: Delete the contact.
+- Edit contact: Edit the contact's properties. - Delete contact: Delete the contact.